manisha-v/PDF-Query-Wizard/README.md

 # PDF Query Wizard

 Welcome to PDFQueryWizard, a dynamic application powered by Python Streamlit, utilizing Google Gemini for advanced document analysis.
 This tool empowers you to effortlessly upload and process multiple PDF documents, enabling you to pose questions and receive insightful answers.
+ImageInsights app can be accessed [here](https://pdf-query-wizard.streamlit.app/)

 ---